pa2si/portfolio-projects/README.md

-v 0.1.23
+v 0.1.24

 new:

-- updated text for about
+- updated text for Salsa-Calendar description

 what's done: